 It is important to note that the Lookout boots are not insulated at all, so they’re not really a great option for really cold weather.
 Their uppers are waterproof and breathable so your feet and legs won’t get wet if you walk through deep snow, but they’re not going to stay toasty warm either.

-These boots feature a Danner Lookout non-slip outsole that is designed to provide you with lots of grip and traction on wet and icy surfaces.
+These boots feature a Danner Lookout non-slip outsole that is designed to provide you with lots of grip and exceptional traction for walking on ice or wet surfaces.
 If you are primarily looking for slip-resistant shoes, these are definitely worth considering.

 Their uppers are made from full-grain leather and ballistic nylon – the nylon helps reduce the weight of the shoes and increase their breathability.